 It can be worth creating the role of a Digital Asset Manager.
 This person can then function as a point of contact during implementation and support the users in using the system correctly as time goes on.

-A DAM system can only be a success when it is accepted by the users.
-New additions are often viewed with suspicion.
-That’s why it’s all the more important to remember the benefits that the change will bring: better overview, more efficient work, easy finding of files, immediate overview of their previous use – and these are just some of the points in favor of a DAM system.
+A DAM system can only be successful, when it is accepted by the users.
+Users often view new technological additions with suspicion.
+That’s why it’s all the more important to remember the benefits that the change will bring, such as: